Sunday, June 24, 2018

 Felder tended to come to the Eagles with guitar riffs, and then Henley and Frey would complete the songs.
 So what would have become of his riffs in their hands is impossible to say.
 Felder contributed two songs to the Heavy Metal soundtrack, and I included both of them here, "Takin' a Ride" and "All of You."
 The former I'm guessing would not have the words "heavy metal" had it been an Eagles song.
 I also included one song, "Still Alive," from his first solo album Airborne.

-As for Timothy B. Schmit, it's difficult to say what would have been his additional contribution as he didn't release his first solo album until 1984.
+It's difficult to say what would have been Timothy B. Schmit's additional contribution as he didn't release his first solo album until 1984.
 But the title track on that album, "Playin' It Cool," was co-written with J.D.
 Souther, so I chose that for inclusion.

-One thing that had to go was the cover -- that all black motif is so boring (although it might have reflected everyone's mood).
-I found this photo on the web of five eagles, beefed up the color and added the titles.
+One thing that had to go was the cover -- that all-black motif is so boring (although it might have reflected everyone's mood).
+I found this photo of five eagles on the web, beefed up the color, and added the titles.
 It's certainly brighter.
 Five eagles sitting on a dead tree looking annoyed might also reflect the band's mood. :)

-Song-wise, the final result is basically more of the same from the single album version.
+Song-wise, the final result is basically more of the same as the single album version.
 So love it or hate it.